McGill-ECSE321-Fall2021/project-group-02/README.md

 This system will be implemented by a team of 6 individuals and involved the use of requirements engineering, software development and design, system validation, and automatic software delivery.

 ## Running the Project
-The backend of this project can be run locally by cloning this GitHub repository using the URL: https://github.com/McGill-ECSE321-Fall2021/project-group-02.git <br />
+The backend of this project can be run locally by cloning this GitHub repository using the URL: https://github.com/McGill-ECSE321-Fall2021/project-group-02.git.
 The `LibrarySystem-Backend` repository can then be run as a Spring Boot App.
 The application will be hosted at http://localhost:8080/ and can be tested using the Postman application.
+Once the backend is running, the frontend (webpage) of the project can be run with all service functionalities by navigating to the `LibrarySystem-Frontend` and running `npm run dev` in the terminal.

 ## About Us
 There are six team members in Group 02: